Creating a Discord clone using Sendbird UIKit

 You may be familiar with Discord.
 It’s becoming increasingly popular as an online communication platform.
 With its distinguished look and feel, it’s an ideal example to show how we are able to tailor the UIKit to go with its theme.
 If you’ve used Discord then you know there are chats based around a large topic or chats that contain a small group of individuals.

-The possibilities for customizing UIKit are endless.
+For example, with Sendbird, the possibilities for customizing UIKit are endless.
 You’ll be able to go beyond what’s provided to you and build a chat that will support your creative vision.

 UIKit default vs. Discord example